akeneo/pim-api-docs/content/guides/translation-connection/step1-who-is-your-connector-for.md

 ## Personas' needs

-You will find below the main needs, associated to each user profile, in terms of process, documentation, actions related to your future online Translation connector.
+You will find below the main needs, associated to each user profile, in terms of process, documentation, actions related to your future online translation connector.

 ### Julia's needs